FREQUENTLY ASKED QUESTIONS

 The Subsidy is provided under various schemes by the Central as well State Govt

-No, but to avail the subsidy on Rooftop Solar, one needs to install Indian Made solar modules only
+To avail the subsidy on Rooftop Solar Power Plant, one needs to install only “Make in India” solar modules only.

 Yes, upto 100% FDI is allowed in Solar Power Sector